Él (album)

-Él is the debut album from Mexican pop music singer and actress Lucerito.
+Él is the debut album from Mexican singer and actress Lucerito.
 It was released in 1982 when she was 13 years old, and she had a great acceptance in the Mexican audience.
 This album is also known asTe Prometo.
 It was produced by Sergio Andrade.

 History

 Lucerito was launched to fame by Sergio Andrade, who from the time when she auditioned, he realized that with the talent and charisma of the girl and his genius as a producer and talent scout, would make her an international star.

 In 1982, Sergio Andrade composed the song "Juguemos a Cantar" and recorded with Lucerito, also for his own record company Discos Arpegios, where he provided the arrangements, direction and production.
 In that same year, Sergio Andrade sells the recording contract he had signed originally with Lucerito, and from that moment he remains as a composer, arranger, producer, musical director and representative of her, becoming the company Discos Musart the one that would fund and publish the albums of the young singer.

 When the album was released for the first time, it was under the name of "Te Prometo", but after the release of a movie with the same name, the company decided to reissue and title it "Él".